Hello from the campaign trail!

 When people get “creative”, it’s usually to move around the elements of the formula.

 Granted, I do find it fascinating to look at voter lists and precinct data and find ways to connect with people.
 But I want to do so much more than what typical campaigns try to do.
-See, the whole vision and purpose of a campaign is to get my name out there and make it stick in people’s minds long enough for them to vote for me in November.
+As far as the forumula goes, however, the whole vision and purpose of a campaign is to get my name out there and make it stick in people’s minds long enough for them to vote for me in November.
 Research shows that I have to create roughly seven different impressions in order to accomplish that.
 So that is why all of the billboards (seen a few times), yard signs (seen a few times), door hangers (seen at least once before going in the trash), postcards (seen at least once before going in the trash), text messages, and phone calls are so important.

 But you know, there are additional elements to the formula that people forget.
 There are elements of human nature, human conditioning, and all of the other things that people are constantly asked to endure.
 Along with the fact that COVID-19 has been turned into a political weapon, there is voter fatigue, misinformation, fear, and voter apathy.
 There is so much more to consider than just how many door hangers I need to order.